astrobc1/Echelle.jl/docs/src/index.md

 Welcome to the documentation for [Echelle.jl](https://github.com/astrobc1/Echelle.jl)!

-[Echelle.jl](https://github.com/astrobc1/Echelle.jl) provides an interface to process and analyze Echelle spectra in the Julia programming language.
+[Echelle.jl](https://github.com/astrobc1/Echelle.jl) provides an interface to process and analyze Echelle spectra in the Julia programming language with the primary goal of generating radial velocities.

 Installation
 ------------